Torres de Oeste

 Ruins of one of the towers, with a chapel in the front.

-Oeste Towers (Galician and Spanish: Torres de Oeste) is a castle in Catoira, Galicia, Spain.
-It is located at the head of the Ría de Arousa.
-It is in the region of Caldas (Pontevedra), in the river Ulla estuary.
-The towers remaining today are the ruins of Castellum Honesti.
-Torres del Oeste has been declared a national monument.
+The Oeste Towers (Galician and Spanish: Torres de Oeste) are the ruins of a medieval castle in Catoira, Galicia, Spain, located at the head of the Ría de Arousa, in the river Ulla estuary.
+The towers remaining today are the ruins of Castellum Honesti, and played an important role in the defense of Santiago de Compostela from Viking attacks.
+In 1931 they were declared a national monument.